 We offer a variety of unique opportunities for Chester children, beginning in Elementary School.
 It is critical that children register in the early grades, to be eligible for upper level programs in Middle School.
 Be sure to check out our registration page to see which events or programs are currently open for enrollment.

 Elementary age Chester students can participate by registering for an Open Event, like Palace Bowling, Learn-To-Skate or Camp Lionheart.
 These events do not require a long-term commitment.
 The child simply needs to be available for that one event, and needs to be the right age for that event.

 Students who are willing to make a greater commitment can register for the Warrior Guides mentoring program in September.
 This program pairs each Chester student with a Henderson High School student for the entire school year, and together the kids enjoy monthly fun events such as a Henderson Football Game, Urban Air Trampoline Park and Bowling (events vary every year).
 No prior involvement with the Foundation is required.

 High school participants are invited to apply for Launch, our college and career preparation program.
-Launch enrollment is limited to 9th graders who have successfully completed RISE, and who are enrolled in a Chester high school serviced by Upward Bound.
-Upward Bound provides weekly SAT tutoring and college application preparation that is a critical part of our overall Launch program design.
-While Upward Bound supports students academically, monthly Launch workshops provide college and career preparation along with guest speakers from dozens of career options to inspire a more specific plan for the future.
+Launch enrollment is limited to 10th graders who have successfully completed RISE.
+Included in this program is weekly FREE SAT preparation classes, which are a critical part of our overall Launch program design.
+In addition to supporting students academically, monthly Launch workshops provide college and career preparation along with guest speakers from dozens of career options to inspire a more specific plan for the future.
 Parents are also required to attend monthly sessions, and each student is matched with a mentor who supports their progress through the program.